cbrennanpoole/Qualitative-Self/README.md

                2. Begun to stagnate due to groupthink rather than
                        - Thrive through collaboration as was the
                        - Very prescription (placebo i.e. spoonful of sugar) Atl-Dock-Ops didn't know they were in need of.
-5. Create fluid transition,
+5. **Create fluid transition**,
-    - Encourage cross-functional collaboration : create a team dynamic; encouragin active participation from all parties.
+    - **Encourage cross-functional collaboration** : create a team dynamic; encouragin active participation from all parties.
-    - Monitor freight levels : plan for incoming break tonnage and late arriving freight out of city.
+    - **Monitor freight levels** : plan for incoming break tonnage and late arriving freight out of city.
-    - Audit national accounts : incessantly check for late arriving origin freight due service following morning.
+    - **Audit national accounts** : incessantly check for late arriving origin freight due service following morning.
         - Lowe's Inc.,
         - Starbucks Coffee
         - Behr,